5. Installation – Mastering Plone 6 development

 2. Use the prepared Volto project volto-ploneconf with all the code for the training.

-Option 1: Frontend from scratch with Volto generator#
+Option 1: Frontend from scratch#

-Follow the instructions of docs.plone.org: plone6docs:volto/recipes/creating-project.
+Follow the instructions of docs.plone.org: Create a Volto project without a backend.

 Option 2.
 Start with prepared training project volto-ploneconf with all code for the training#